IntelLabs/ConvAssist/README.md

 python pyprompter.py
 ```

 The `continuous_prediction.ini` file defines which predictors are enable.
-See documentation
-for details on how to use the configuration file.
+See documentation for continuous_predict for details on how to use the configuration file.

 ## License
 ConvAssist source code is distributed under the GPL-3.0 or later license.